 In the endpoint category Side effects there are advantages with regard to severe AEs and discontinuation due to AEs.
 These are particularly evident in relation to acute side effects.
-In detail, the specific AEs also show advantages exclusively for acalabrutinib.
+In detail, the specific AEs also show predominant advantages for acalabrutinib + obinutuzumab.

-For the endpoints in the category Side effects, uncertainties arise due to the short observation time in the control arm.
+For the endpoints in the category side effects, uncertainties arise due to the short observation time in the control arm.
 As a result, only comparative statements for the period of the first 7 months after randomisation can be derived on the basis of the time-to-event analyses.

-Overall, a hint of a minor additional benefit for acalabrutinib is identified.
+Overall, an indication of a minor additional benefit for acalabrutinib + obinutuzumab is identified.